ted-spence-avalara/developer-dot/communications/dev-guide/customizing-transactions/client-profiles.md

 There are a few reasons to use client profiles:
 <ul class="dev-guide-list">
   <li>Profiles are cached - this speeds up the response times on requests</li>
   <li>The use of profiles eliminates the need to apply the same override, exclusion, etc. with each request.
 Some of the customizations contained within a client profile, such as an override, can be done within an individual transaction request.
 However, instead of adding the same override, exclusion, or exemption to each line, the customization files can be added to your client ID as a profile.
-When the profile is <a href="/communications/dev-guide/getting-started/authentication/">specified in the header</a> with <code>client_profile_id</code>, the overrides, exclusions, etc. will automatically be applied to all transactions run using that header.</li>
+When the profile is <a class="dev-guide-link" href="/communications/dev-guide/getting-started/authentication/">specified in the header</a> with <code>client_profile_id</code>, the overrides, exclusions, etc. will automatically be applied to all transactions run using that header.</li>
   <li>Multiple profiles can be created, meaning that multiple scenarios can be created and utilized.
 Examples uses for multiple profiles include:
   <ul class="dev-guide-list">
     <li>Separate configurations for different aspects of your business</li>